Ciantic/sphinkydoc/README.rst

 type ``|release|`` in e.g. ``README``, it is rendered as same string as in your module.
 This way you can maintain version information in *one place*.

-You can see the options of :ref:`sphinkydoc.py in the documentation
+.. seealso:: You can see the options of :ref:`sphinkydoc.py in the documentation
 	<sphinkydoc.py>`.

 ..
 [1] Currently the script output is treated as literal, ideally there should
 	be a more robust help parser that can convert it to reStructuredText, if you